-Staff qualifications: Caregivers with degrees or other certifications may be better suited to help children learn.
-Also ask about staff turnover.
-A consistent team is best for the welfare of any child.
+Staff Qualifications: Caregivers with degrees or other certifications may be better suited to help children learn.
+Also ask about staff turnover, as a consistent team is best for the welfare of any child.

 Day Care Center Policies: Carefully look over written policies for visitors, transportation, health standards, nutrition, outdoor play, emergency situations and other procedures.
 Voice any concerns about day care center policies or lack thereof.

-Childcare Environment: Visit each prospective program to meet caregivers, inspect the facility and get a feel for how each operates.
+Childcare Environment: Visit each prospective program to meet caregivers and inspect the facility to get a feel for how each program operates.
 Look for a day care center that feels clean, safe and friendly.

 - What would be a typical daily schedule for my child's age group?

 - Do you separate older and younger children?

 - Is a nurse or health professional on staff?

 - Do you have references I can contact?